Configuration

 "cmake.build-type" = "Debug"

-SKBUILD_CMAKE_BUILD_TYPE: "Debug"
+SKBUILD_CMAKE_BUILD_TYPE: ""Debug""

-You can specify CMake defines:
+You can specify CMake defines as strings or bools:

 [tool.scikit-build.cmake.define]

-SOME_DEFINE = "ON"
+SOME_DEFINE = "Foo"

 $ pip install . --config-settings=cmake.define.SOME_DEFINE=ON